bodokaiser/hangload.com/about/index.md

 - id: how-attach
   question: How is the Hangload attached?
   answer: |
     The Hangload comes with a toggle and durable rubber bands.
 Attaching it to your bike takes under a minute and requires no tools or technical skills.
-Detailed printed descriptions are included in the package (PDF here).
+Detailed printed descriptions are included in the package.
 Check out the video above to see how a Hangload is installed in real-time.
 - id: where-attach
   question: Where on a bicycle can I attach a Hangload?
   answer: |